Key Stage 3

 At GCSE, we follow the AQA 8201 Art and Design Syllabus.
 Staff begin teaching Art GCSE in a teacher-led manner, aiming to build skills, understanding and confidence quickly: ultimately, the goal is to support pupils in their independent work, never capping their creativity but promoting an environment in which the individual pursuit of a personal and informed voice can make Art a means of effective communication.

-GCSE comprises two parts: Coursework, Module 1, is worth 60% of the total GCSE mark whilst Module 2, The Timed Test makes up the other 40%.
+GCSE comprises two parts: Unit 1 – Coursework is worth 60% of the total GCSE mark, whilst Unit 2 – Externally Set Assignment is worth 40%.

-The course begins with a thematic exploration (‘Identity’ or ‘Transformation’).
-Typically we begin with a tonal self-portrait from a photograph in Art & Design, which acts as both a confidence and skill building exercise.
-In Photography, pupils look at photographs of celebrity and learn to deconstruct images whilst working with light, framing, composition and costume to create ‘Celebrity’ images of their own.
+The course begins with a thematic exploration of “Identity”.
+Typically, we begin with a tonal portrait, derived from a photo shoot taken by the students, in response to work of a key 20th / 21st Century photographer, which acts as both a confidence and skill building exercise.
 Thereafter, less directed projects are set, leading pupils towards confident independence.

 There are four Assessment Objectives from which are found the evidence for marks.
-Substantial evidence must be accrued before accurate assessment can take place; all work, from the beginning of Year 10 is potentially admissible evidence and, as assessors, we are looking for consistency of approach, as well as a high level of engagement, across the AOs of research, experiment, documentation and realization.
-Assessment is continuous with substantial summarative marking taking place at the end of each project; formative assessment is conducted regularly, both written and verbal, taking the form of advice upon how to improve skills and understanding whilst celebrating achievement.
+Substantial evidence must be accrued before accurate assessment can take place; all work, from the beginning of Year 10 is potentially admissible evidence and, as assessors, we are looking for consistency of approach, as well as a high level of engagement, across the AOs of research, experimentation, documentation and realization.
+Assessment is continuous with substantial summative marking taking place at the end of each project; formative assessment is conducted regularly, both written and verbal, taking the form of individual tutorials and extensive advice upon how to improve skills.

 For further details follow this link - GCSE Art and Design exam specification